tmvfb/flask-webpage-analyzer/README.md

 ### Code usage

-To reuse this code a PostgreSQL database server is needed.
+To reuse this code, a PostgreSQL database server is needed.

 1. `git clone https://github.com/tmvfb/flask-webpage-analyzer.git`
 2. `cd flask-webpage-analyzer`
 3. `make install` to build dependencies
 4. `sh setup.sh` to configure environment variables.
-You will be prompted to enter your database url
+You will be prompted to enter your database URL

 Successful configuration can be started using either `make dev` (Flask dev server) or `make start` (gunicorn production server).